American Rare Earths partners on DOE-funded R&D, drills at Wyoming, Arizona projects

 Biological separation of REE using an immobilized protein

 Potato wastewater could feed bacteria used to recycle high tech devices

 David Reed at Idaho National Laboratory leads the CMI project "Biomaterials for critical material dissolution, recovery and separation"

-Project Description: Modify bacterial strains using state-of-the-art synthetic biology tools and optimize growth conditions to efficiently utilize agricultural wastes for production of organic acids to optimize leaching of critical elements from a variety of solid end-of-life materials.
-Furthermore, we develop novel biomaterials through cell encapsulation for recovery and separation of REE via column chromatography.
+This project modifies bacterial strains using state-of-the-art synthetic biology tools and optimizes growth conditions to efficiently utilize agricultural wastes for production of organic acids to optimize leaching of critical elements from a variety of solid end-of-life materials.
+Furthermore, the project will develop novel biomaterials through cell encapsulation for recovery and separation of rare earth elements via column chromatography.

 CMI Webinars - several CMI webinars have been offered related to recycling and to this project